HuangDerek/T-SIR/README.md

-# T-SIR
+# T-SIR Compartmental Model for Epidemic Prediction
 ## [Confirmed](https://github.com/HuangDerek/TSIR/tree/main/Confirmed)

 This folder contains the number of reported confirmed cases for 58 US states and territories from 1/22/2020 to 2/14/2021 respectively.
+Data from the JHU CSSE COVID-19 Dataset was processed to obtain the total number of confirmed cases in different dates for each state by summing the corresponding data for all counties in the respective state.

 ### File Naming Convention
 State_confirmed.csv